MaterSim/AtomisticSimulation/lectures/lec_02.md

 m_i \frac{d\mathbf{v}_i}{dt} = \mathbf{F}_i - \gamma m_i \mathbf{v}_i + \mathbf{R}_i(t)
 $$

-* Frictional Force  $\gamma m_i \mathbf{v}_i$  : represents the damping effect of the environment, which tends to slow down the particles.
+* Frictional Force $\gamma m_i \mathbf{v}_i$: the damping effect of the environment, which tends to slow down the particles.

-* Random Force  $\mathbf{R}_i(t)$ : represents the random collisions with particles from the heat bath, which cause the particles to move randomly, maintaining the system’s temperature.
+* Random Force $\mathbf{R}_i(t)$ : the random collisions with particles from the heat bath, which cause the particles to move randomly, maintaining the system’s temperature.
 These kicks help maintain the temperature of the system by continuously injecting energy into the system.

-A typical value of $\gamma$ used in many MD simulations is around $\gamma = 0.1 \, \text{ps}^{-1}$.
+A typical value of $\gamma$ used in many MD simulations is around $\gamma = 0.1 \text{ps}^{-1}$.
 This value provides a good balance between maintaining temperature control and preserving realistic dynamics.
 The system is weakly coupled to the heat bath, ensuring that it can sample the canonical ensemble without heavily damping the natural motion of the particles.

 In MD simulations, the Langevin equation is integrated with the Velocity Verlet algorithm, modified to include the Langevin terms.
 A simple update rule for the velocity might look like this: